Highland Park Ready for Jersey Cannabis, Somerville, Morristown Debating

 Unfortunately, delays are the norm in New Jersey cannabis.

-Regarding the State’s requirement that cannabis be more than 1,000 feet away from a school, Hersh said, “We have a liquor store 500 ft away from an elementary school, which I feel is far more damaging to quality of life.”
+Regarding the State’s requirement that cannabis be more than 1,000 feet away from a school, Hersh said, “We have a liquor store 500 feet away from an elementary school, which I feel is far more damaging to quality of life.”

 He noted the town did need to gauge people in the community to make sure it fits into downtown.